turbot/guardrails-docs/docs/runbooks/enterprise-install/mod-install/index.md

 ### Mod Installation Fails

 Check the `Turbot > Mod > Installed` log for error message or dependency.
+If there are any errors, create a support ticket and include relevant screenshots of the errors.